Khaled-Alsharif/Khaled-Alsharif.github.io/index.md

 ## About Me

 I am a scientist at the Qatar Computing Research Institute (QCRI).
 My broad research area is CPS security, especially automotive and ICS security.
-Previously, I have worked at Purdue University as a research assistant, where I obtained my Ph.D. in August 2023.
-I also have industrial research experience through working with Boeing as a cyber security researcher, where I was involved in several security research projects pertaining to avionic networks, mesh networks, IoT devices, and other areas.
+Previously, I worked at Purdue University as a research assistant, where I obtained my Ph.D. in August 2023.
+I also have industrial research experience through working with Boeing as a cyber security researcher, where I was involved in several security research projects pertaining to avionic networks, mesh networks, IoT, and other areas.

 ## Research Interests